TRIM: Token-wise Attention-Derived Saliency for Data-Efficient Instruction Tuning: Pseudocode for TRIM

+We provide detailed pseudocode for the complete \texttt{TRIM} pipeline to complement the description in \Cref{sec:Methodology}.
 The main driver, presented in \Cref{alg:trim-main}, orchestrates the overall workflow: model warmup, fingerprint generation, candidate scoring, and final coreset selection.
 This algorithm relies on two core subroutines that correspond to the two stages of our method.

 \textbf{Stage I}, implemented in \textsc{BuildFingerprints} (\Cref{alg:trim-fp}), details the logic from \Cref{sec:method_fingerprinting}.
 It processes the target validation set $\mathcal{T}_{\text{val}}$ using the warmed-up model $\mathbf{M}_{\text{warmup}}$.
 For each token, it computes the attention-derived salience $\alpha_i$ by combining the director ($Q_i$) and hub ($\tilde K_i$) scores.
 These salience values are then used to create the final, salience-weighted token fingerprints $\mathcal{F}=\{f_t\}$.